hyunwhanjoe/bw-notes/mineral_address.md

+# Memory Scanner
-I used cheat engine for this which can be downloaded [here](https://www.cheatengine.org/downloads.php)
+I used cheat engine for memory scanning which can be downloaded [here](https://www.cheatengine.org/downloads.php)
 Clicking on the download link doesn't seem to download anything for me.
 I had to go to the link to download it.
 Deselect any additional/optional programs when installing.

+# Finding your Mineral Memory Address
 First select and open brood war in cheat engine.
 I used chaos launcher to run brood war in windowed mode.
 Create a single player game on Astral Balance.